Senior Writer: Hiba Ali

 Also, create policies and procedures for what would happen if an employee is found under alcohol influence inside the office.

-Give a unique access ID to all your agents that allow them to enter the office premises (via biometrics).
-This enables you to track accurate information on which bays the employee visits and when.
+Give all your agents a unique access ID that allows them to enter the call center floor (via biometrics).
+It will enable you to track accurately which days the call center agent visits and when.
 It also stores their check-in and check-out times, allowing you to calculate their salary precisely.